roug84/Hector-ROMERO-Research-Experience/index.md

 ***

 # **Postdoctoral research at LTSI**
-## Adaptive vagus nerve estimulation control system for heart rate regulation
+## Adaptive vagus nerve stimulation control system for heart rate regulation

 During my postdoctoral research position at LTSI.
 I worked on the INTENSE project (Initiative Nationale Technologique d’Envergure pour une NeuroStimulation Evoluée).
 My research was oriented to the design and implementation of real-time adaptive control systems for heart rate regulation, via vagus nerve stimulation (VNS).
 Vagus nerve stimulation offers an alternative therapy in various pathologies, such as epilepsy, supraventricular arrhythmias, and heart failure.
 However, the VNS therapy is commonly delivered in an open-loop approach, with fixed stimulation parameters, without any feedback regulation.